-Elise Kova is the USA Today bestselling author of the Air Awakens series, Loom Saga, and Wish Quartet.
+Elise Kova is the USA Today bestselling author of books filled with magic.

 In her past lives, she has graduated from an MBA program, lived in Japan for a bit, and worked for a Fortune 500 technology company.
 However, she finds herself much happier in her current reincarnation as full-time author.
 When not writing, she can usually be found playing video games, drawing, watching anime, or talking with readers on social media.
 She’s happy to call Saint Petersburg, Florida, her home, but is always looking forward to her next trip.